 The riverside city of Berat is on the agenda today.
 It has a fairly chequered history, with everyone from the Ancient Greeks to the Byzantines to the Romans leaving their cultural stamp.
 But it’s the Ottoman architecture that you’ll notice the most these days - and it’s what helped the city win UNESCO World Heritage Status in 2008.
 Explore the hillside houses and grand mosques, and tour the Byzantine churches hidden inside the walls of Berat’s castle.
 We make our way back to Tirana via a local winery, for the chance to sample Albanian whites and reds.

 The medieval town of Kruja is our first destination today.
-We get a great insight into Albanian culture at the History and Ethnographic Museum (housed in a 5th century castle), before ducking into the old bazaar to browse traditional crafts, silver filigree and colourful kilim rugs.
-Souvenirs sorted, we make a beeline for the Adriatic coast.
-Reaching the port city of Durres, we head to the city’s standout attraction - the 15,000-capacity Roman amphitheatre.
-After exploring the amphitheatre and admiring its 2nd century wall mosaic, we conclude at Durres’ archaeological museum.
+We get a great insight into Albanian culture at the History and Ethnographic Museum (housed in a 5th-century castle), before ducking into the old bazaar to browse traditional crafts, silver filigree and colourful kilim rugs.
+Souvenirs sorted, we’ll return to the hotel.
+Please note: 2020 departures will also visit the port city of Durres this afternoon, with its Roman amphitheatre and archaeological museum.

 Day 6 Tirana - Ohrid

 Bid farewell to Albania as we journey east into North Macedonia, making our way to the lakeside town of Ohrid, where we stay for six nights.
 Ohrid is one of the country’s prettiest places.
-The old town is a jumble of frescoed churches and basilicas, with narrow, cobbled streets winding down a hillside to the lake.
 We spend today visiting a number of these churches, including the photogenic Church of St Jovan Kaneo, perched on a clifftop overlooking the lake’s glassy waters.
 We also get a glimpse at the Icon Gallery - Ohrid’s collection of Byzantine icons is one of the most important in the world, and one of the reasons the area holds World Heritage Site status.

 Day 7 St Naum Monastery